joinsunfish/IvfSuccessCalculator/README.md

 _Note:_ In the [IVF Success Estimator formulas](https://www.cdc.gov/art/ivf-success-estimator/formulas_new.html), this parameter is called "Gravida"

-While the user can input any number greater than zero, the formula only has three coefficients:
+The formula only has three values:

 - A coefficient if the user has not had any prior pregnancies (`formula_prior_pregnancies_0_value`)
 - A coefficient if the user had exactly one prior pregnancy (`formula_prior_pregnancies_1_value`)
 - A coefficient if the user had two or more prior pregnancies (`formula_prior_pregnancies_2+_value`)

+You are free to either use radio buttons (or an enumeration field) for these three choices, or a text field asking the user to enter in a number.

-If the user selects either 0 or 1 prior pregnancies, use the corresponding coefficient.
-If the user selects a number greater than or equal to two, use the third coefficient.
+In the latter case, if the user selects either 0 or 1 prior pregnancies, use the corresponding value.
+If the user selects a number greater than or equal to two, use the third value.

 ### Live Births

-Similar to the Prior Pregnancies section above, while the user can input any number greater than zero, the formula only has three coefficients:
+Similar to the Prior Pregnancies section above, while the user can input any number greater than zero, the formula only has three values:

 - A coefficient if the user has not had any prior pregnancies (`formula_prior_live_births_0_value`)
 - A coefficient if the user had exactly one prior pregnancy (`formula_prior_live_births_1_value`)
 - A coefficient if the user had two or more prior pregnancies (`formula_prior_live_births_2+_value`)

+Again, you may either use a radio button / enumeration field or a text input.

-If the user selects either 0 or 1 prior pregnancies, use the corresponding coefficient.
-If the user selects a number greater than or equal to two, use the third coefficient.
+In the latter case, if the user selects either 0 or 1 live births, use the corresponding value.
+If the user selects a number greater than or equal to two, use the third value.

 ### Final Calculation